justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 ## Future

-Some items to consider in the future are:
+Some goals for the future are:

-TODO: gambit GC (parallel with multiple collector threads)

-- Implement more of r7rs-large, have started on data structures
+- Implement more of r7rs-large; work has already started on the data structures side.
-- Implement more libraries (TODO: industria for r7rs??)
+- Implement more libraries (for example, by porting some of [industria](https://github.com/weinholt/industria) to r7rs).
-- Way to support eggs or other existing libraries?
+- Is there a way to support CHICKEN eggs or other existing libraries?
 Is that possible or even worth the effort?
-- Additional optimizations
+- Improve the garbage collector.
+Possibly by allowing more than one collector thread (Per gambit's parallel GC).
+- Perform additional optimizations, EG:

   Andrew Appel used a similar runtime for [Standard ML of New Jersey](http://www.smlnj.org/) which is referenced by Baker's paper.
 Appel's book [Compiling with Continuations](http://www.amazon.com/Compiling-Continuations-Andrew-W-Appel/dp/052103311X) includes a section on how to implement compiler optimizations - many of which could still be applied to Cyclone.